 … get involved with the High Line?

-Everyone in our community, and all New Yorkers, are warmly invited to engage with the High Line and be part of our programs and daily operations.
-To stay informed about public events and meetings, subscribe to our newsletter.
+Everyone in our community, and all New Yorkers, are warmly invited to engage with the High Line and be part of our daily operations.
+To stay informed, subscribe to our newsletter.
 We also invite you to learn more about becoming a volunteer.
 Most importantly: Consider becoming a member today—we rely on our members’ support!

 … hold a photo or film shoot on the High Line?